TSL-123/SentimentDrivenStrategy/ORIE 4741 Final Project.md

 Why do we choose regression instead of classification?
 We have 10 years news data.
 It is impossible for us to tag them manually as 'positive' or 'negative'.
 Therefore, we have to tag them with returns.
 But if we only tag them as positve or negative according to returns, we fail to capture the magnitude of returns.
 Therefore, we choose to use multivariate regression to capture this magnitude.

-### 2) Step 2 Ticker Matching
- So how do we trade the particular stocks that are mentioned in the news?
-The answer is a fuzzy match algorithm.
-We have collected all the company names from NYSE, NASDAQ, AMEX from NASDAQ and we make a Python dictionary with kays equal to the company names and values equal to its symbol.
-The problem here is that companies may not be mentioned in its full names in the news.
+### 5) Identify company names in news
+The importance of trading the correct companies mentioned in the news is evident.
+And we design an algorithm to identify company names in news.
+ 1.Data Cleaning:
+ For company names data, we downloaded a list of all tradable companies in NYSE, NASDAQ and AMEX.
+And we did the following data cleaning procedures:
+•	Convert all words into lower case.
+•	Delete punctuations.
+•	Delete words like ‘inc’, ‘corporation’, ‘corp’.
+This is particularly important because companies usually will be mentioned in its full names.
 For example, Apple Inc. may be called Apple in the news.
-That is why we need a fuzzy match algorithm here. (to be continued,,,)

-### 3) Step 3 Strategy Construction
-One of our problems in this project is that we cannot simulate it in real-time because we cannot affort Thompson Reuters' real-time news service and getting real-time bid and ask quote from our brokers.
-If we cannot get this real-time data, simulating trading using laged news data has no meaning.
-Therefore, in this step, we seperate our data into training and testing data and back test our strategy.  (to be continued,,,)
+•	Delete some companies that uses common words as its name.
+Specifically, we delete companies with following tickers: INCR, BSTI, QTWO, TIME, NWS, LN, CA, DNOW, TGT, GPI, BOX, USCR.
+BSTI, for example, is the ticker for Best Inc. After deleting ‘inc’, we are only left with ‘best’, which appears everywhere in the news.
+•	Delete companies that have market capital below 2 billion dollars.
+This is also important for high frequency trading.
+For small companies, buying and selling at big amounts will affect the prices greatly.
+Therefore, we only trade liquid big companies in order to avoid market impact.

 ## 6. Project Achievements
 ### 1) Data Cleaning and Text Processing